 Have two bottles: One to keep by the toilet and one to stay in your bag for on-the-go.

 Keep the can in the fridge: Get the effect of a cold compress by keeping the perineal spray in the fridge between uses.

 Instant wipes: Spray the perineal spray on toilet tissue or cotton balls to make a soothing personal wipe.
 For additional cleansing and soothing, try Doctor Butler’s Organic Soothing Wipes.

-Wear a pantiliner: This mineral oil jelly based product can leave an oily residue.
-If you aren’t already wearing feminine hygiene pads, wear a pantiliner to protect your underwear.
+Wear a pantyliner: This mineral oil jelly-based product can leave an oily residue.
+If you aren’t already wearing feminine hygiene pads, wear a pantyliner to protect your underwear.

-Beyond post-partum: While our product is often used as a postpartum spray, it can still be used for irritation “down there” no matter the cause.
+Beyond postpartum: While our product is often used for perineum care postpartum, it can still be used for irritation “down there” no matter the cause.
 Moisture sometimes gets trapped in the perineal area during menses between pad changes.
 This refreshing spray relieves discomfort to the perineum for anyone – new mom or not!